Install and validate fonts in Font Book on Mac

 To use fonts in your apps, you need to install the fonts using Font Book.
 When you’re installing fonts, Font Book lists any problems it finds for you to review.
 You can also validate fonts later.

-Double-click the font file in the Finder, then click Install Font in the dialog that appears.
+Double-click the font file in the Finder, then click Install in the dialog that appears.

-When you install a font, Font Book automatically validates or checks it for errors.
+When you install a font, Font Book automatically validates or checks the font you’re installing for errors.
+Font Book also checks for duplicate fonts.

 Fonts you install are available only to you, or to anyone who uses your computer, depending on the default location you set for installed fonts.
-See Change Font Book preferences.
+See Change Font Book settings.

 Download system fonts

-System fonts you can download appear dimmed in the font list in the Font Book window.
+System fonts you can download show a download button in the Font Book window.

-In the Font Book app on your Mac, click All Fonts in the sidebar.
+In the Font Book app on your Mac, click a category in the sidebar.

 If you don’t see the sidebar, choose View > Show Sidebar.